Category Archives: Northern Gold Country

 Distance: 24-mile loop

 There is an endless amount of rideable road north of Placerville, but most of it is just-OK, generic green-wall riding.
 This route has some real drama.
 It’s a short, serious climbing route, the bulk of it on a small, energetic back road.
 You plunge down to the bottom of the American River canyon, cross the river, climb steeply back out the other side, roll up and down along the side of the canyon, do a fast drop on a moderately traveled mountain highway back down to the same river, and end with a challenging 1000-ft climb.
 Along the way you get some nice woods, some nice canyon vistas, and a lot of nice solitude.
-Mapmyride says it’s 3780 feet of gain in 24 miles of riding (which means 12 miles of climbing), and I think that’s conservative, so you’ll work.
+It’s 3540 feet of gain in 24 miles of riding (which means 12 miles of climbing), so you’ll work.

 There’s a possible issue with car traffic.
 When I did the ride I saw no cars at all, but that was some years ago.
 Now there is an active community at the intersection of Mosquito Rd. and Rock Creek Rd., with a population somewhere between 1000 and 2000 folks, and they have to get in and out, so you may meet some traffic on RCR.